top of page

 If you have enough time, I highly recommend getting the 48-hour combo ticket, which includes all three routes.
 You can book tickets online in advance or purchase them directly at any hop-on hop-off bus stop.

-Enjoy panoramic views of Athens at Lycabettus Hill
+Sunset at Lycabettus Hill

 Rising at 277 meters above sea level, Mount Lycabettus is the highest point in Central Athens.
 Legend has it that the hill once used to be inhabited by wolves – “lycos” in Greek – which is possibly how the hill got its name.
 To reach the top, you can either take the funicular railway or hike up, which takes about 30 minutes.
 Once you get to the top, you can take a leisurely stroll around the peak of the hill and enjoy breathtaking views of the city.
 The view from Lycabettus Hill is best enjoyed at sunset and it is the perfect way to unwind and spend your last night in this city.
+There's a small café and restaurant at the top if you want to linger with a drink as the sun goes down.

 Final Thoughts